bartekpacia/garden/posts/suckless-androidsdk-setup.md

 ## Summary

-And that's it for this blogpost.
+And that's it for this article.

 Last thing: here's [my own shell config file], from where you can easily copy the PATH-related commands.
 Be inspired by it! (or just copy-paste)